Integration: JSON Integration Overview

 r3_forceDisplay=true to the browser's URL:

-Note: If recommendations do no display it is possible our system has not collected enough data to produce real recommendations.
+Note: If recommendations are not displayed, possibly our system has not collected enough data to produce real recommendations.

 We highly recommend deploying all of the integration code - r3_placement() calls included - to production so that you can preview recommendations display in a live environment using the "force display" method.